Tsuneko Okazaki: Family life

 In 1963, after coming back from conducting research at Washington and Stanford University along with her husband, Tsuneko had her first child.
 She then had her second child in 1973.
 Due to the lack of nursery care in Japan at the time, Tsuneko had difficulty finding help to take care of her children, as she was working full-time with her research.
-She was part of a citizens' campaign where she marched for more availability of child-care support.[5]
+She was part of a citizens' campaign where she marched for more availability of child-care support.
 Reiji Okazaki died in 1975, but Tsuneko continued working to complete the research they were working on.

 Recognitions

-Tsuneko was awarded the L'Oréal-UNESCO Awards for Women in Science in 2000.
+Tsuneko was awarded Chunichi Culture Award, the L'Oréal-UNESCO Awards for Women in Science in 2000.

 She was also awarded the Medal with Purple Ribbon in 2000, the Order of the Sacred Treasure, [and] Gold Rays with Neck Ribbon in 2008.

 In 2015, Nagoya University created the Tsuneko and Reiji Okazaki Award, "in honor of the spirit and legacy of Professors Okazaki."

 In 2015, she was elected as a Person of Cultural Merit.

 In 2021, she received the Order of Culture.